 Roasted Cauliflower Lentil Salad by Arum Nixon

-We recently had our favourite MasterChef contestant & top 5 finalist Arum Nixon curate the Oct/Nov Discovery Box.
-This box contained some of Arum’s favourite ingredients to cook with, including the Box Grove Vineyard Verjuice + Wits End gorgeous lentils which is a star ingredient in this gutsy cauliflower lentil salad recipe.
+We recently had our favourite MasterChef contestant & top 5 finalist, Arum Nixon, curate the Oct/Nov Discovery Box.
+This seriously delicious box contained some of Arum’s favourite ingredients to cook with, including the Box Grove Vineyard Verjuice + Wits End gorgeous lentils which are a star ingredient in this gutsy cauliflower lentil salad recipe.

 I love dishes like this - simple to make, and delicious in its own right or with some grilled meat.
 Cauliflower is one of my favourite vegetables; there are so many things you can do with it, a world away from the anaemic, soggy vegetable that terrorised many childhood dinners.
 Here I’ve roasted it and also lightly pickled some - a great way to cut through the richness of the roasted vegetables.
 Says Arum.